 Sponsored by Aldrich Chemical Co.
 LLC

-Bertrand will present his award address before the Division of Inorganic Chemistry.
+Carreira will present the award address before the ACS Division of Organic Chemistry.